-Tip: If you just tried to use the wrench on the bolt without holding the nut on the bottom, the nut would just spin with the bolt.
-The only way you can get the bolt free is for it to rotate independently so that the nut twists off the bolt's threading and then you can pull the bolt out.
+Tip: If you try to use the wrench on the bolt without holding the nut on the bottom, the nut will just spin with the bolt.
+The only way you can get the bolt free is for it to rotate independently so that the nut twists off the bolt's threading, and then you can pull the bolt out.

 The bolts that went through the floor were another story.
 To get these bolts out, one of us had to get under the bus and hold the nut with pliers while the other took a socket wrench to the bolt in the bus.
 Having a socket wrench set with all different sizes was pretty helpful for selecting just the right tool for the job.